 Shading your outdoor air conditioning condenser is also a smart way to save money.
 The cooler it is, the less it has to work to cool your home’s air supply.
 But, make sure that you keep any vegetation at least 3 feet from the outside air conditioning unit.
 Leaves, grass clipping and weeds don’t belong in your outside unit, and will impede the flow of air.

-9. Call your local utility for an energy audit
+9. Get an energy audit

 You may think that you’re already doing so much to conserve electricity that there’s nothing left to do, but you’re wrong.
 There’s always something that can be improved since no home is 100 percent efficient.